therealchjones/mffer/docs/autoextract.md

 ## Extended Description

 `autoextract` semi-automatically creates a package of data files from the latest release of Marvel Future Fight.
-It requires user interaction at several times in the process to perform functions on Android emulators or with other software.
+It requires user interaction at several times in the process to perform functions on Android emulators.
 With a minimum of pre-installed software, `autoextract` will obtain the remainder of necessary software. `autoextract` installs software into temporary directories in an attempt to minimize changes to its host system, but does not use a `chroot` jail or other mechanisms to truly isolate itself.

 By default, `autoextract` prints information only when giving instructions for user interaction.
 To add brief informational messages about the current step in the process, add the `-v` option.
 Adding the option again enables "debug" output that includes echoing all shell commands in `autoextract` and printing the default output from each individual tool called.
 Adding further `-v` options has no effect.